 The generosity of our early shareholders enabled us to buy the property, stock and run the shop.
 Since then, with grant support, the shop has been refurbished, equipment has been updated, sales have grown and hundreds of new products have been brought in.

-Now, we wish to raise new capital to refurbish the shopfront – making access easier for disabled people and parents with young children, as well as improving our energy efficiency and security.
+Continuing to sell shares helps us to raise new capital for further improvements.
+For instance, we want to refurbish the shopfront – making access easier for disabled people and parents with young children, as well as improving our energy efficiency and security.
 It is also important that we maintain and increase our shareholder base for our future sustainability.